jackkongjr/simple_cvss_calculator_chrome_extension/README.md

-# CVSS 3.1 Calculator - Chrome Extension
+# Simple CVSS 3.1 Calculator - Chrome Extension

 Simple CVSS 3.1 Calculator is a Chrome extension that helps you calculate CVSS 3.1 attack vector string.